jonasrauber/c2s-docker/README.md

 docker run -it --rm -v $PWD:/data/workdir jonasrauber/c2s`
 ```

-Because of the `-v $PWD:/data/workdir` parameter, `c2s` has access to all files in the current working directory and its subdirectories.
+The `-v $PWD:/data/workdir` parameter provides `c2s` with access to all files in the current working directory and its subdirectories.

 ## TODO